FasterXML/jackson-datatype-hibernate/README.md

 As of version 2.0 module is usable and used by non-trivial number of developers and projects.

-Note: Hibernate 4.x and 5.x are supported (5.x starting with Jackson 2.6),
-but they require different jar, and Maven artifact names (and jar names differ).
+Note: Hibernate 4.x, 5.x, 6.x and 7.x are supported (5.x starting with Jackson 2.6; 6.x with Jackson 2.15 and 7.x with Jackson 2.20) but they require different jars, and Maven artifact names (and jar names differ).

-This document refers to "Hibernate 5" version, but changes with 4.x should require little more than replacing "5" in names with "4".
+This document refers to "Hibernate 5" version, but changes with 4.x/6.x/7.x should require little more than replacing "5" in names with "4", "6" or "7".

 Hibernate 3.x was supported up to Jackson 2.12 but is no longer supported at and after 2.13

 Jackson 2.13 adds Support for "Hibernate 5 Jakarta" variant (for Hibernate 5.5 and beyond);
 see below for more information.

-Jackson 2.15 adds Support for Hibernate 6.x;
+Jackson 2.15 adds Support for Hibernate 6.x; see below for more information.

-see below for more information.
+Jackson 2.20 adds Support for Hibernate 7.x; see below for more information.

 ### JDK requirements